Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Stomach acid can dissolve thin blades.

-The mucous membrane of the stomach is updated every three to four days.
+The gastric mucosa is renewed every three to four days.

-Scientists have counted about 500 useful features performed by the liver.
+Scientists have counted about 500 useful functions, which are performed by the liver.

 The diameter of the aorta is the same as the diameter of a garden hose.

-Man is able to survive without a huge part of his internal organs, such as the spleen, 75% of the liver, 80% of the intestines, stomach, kidney, lung and all organs of the pelvic region.
-Of course, living without most of the internal organs is not easy, but possible.
+A person is able to survive without a huge part of his internal organs, such as the spleen, 75% of the liver, 80% of the intestines, stomach, kidney, lung and all organs of the pelvic region.
+Of course, living without most of the internal organs is not easy, but it is possible.

 The adrenal glands change their volume throughout a person’s life.